How to Choose Walking Socks: Why Merino Wool Makes the Best Socks for Walking

 Woman seated on steps tying sneakers on over white padded walking socks

 Flex windows and breathable mesh zones help ensure feet can move and breathe easily.
-Our socks for running have plenty of options with these two movement-friendly tech features.
+Our running socks have plenty of options with these two movement-friendly tech features.

 Targeted padding over the ankle and Achilles tendon can help protect delicate areas and add comfort and durability.
 Our socks for hikers offer a variety of targeted cushioning combinations that deliver their own kind of trail magic.